 after logging into your Sonoma Account (SSO), keep pressing next until all fields are completed.

-During the application: If you are receiving financial aid, there will be a place to upload your Award Summary (found when you log into student center in MySSU) or your financial aid award letter (if new to SSU).
-Screen shots or pictures are acceptable.
+During the application: If you are receiving financial aid, there will be a place to upload your Award Summary (found when you log into the student center in MySSU) or your financial aid award letter (if new to SSU).
+Screenshots or pictures are acceptable.

-2. To be officially enrolled, we ask that you schedule a 60-minute one-on-one introductory MESA intake appointment to meet with Dr. D, bring all your questions!
-Before our MESA intake you'll have a series of steps through an email with instructions to sign up for your MESA intake appointment through Loboconnect.
+2. To be officially enrolled, we ask that you schedule a 60-minute one-on-one introductory MESA intake appointment to meet with Dr. D. Bring all your questions!
+Before our MESA intake, you'll have a series of steps through an email with instructions to sign up for your MESA intake appointment through Loboconnect.
 We will go over the MESA agreement, advising and support options to create an individualized plan, and complete your enrollment with the MESA program.
-If you need more specific advising or have additional concerns, sign up for another Loboconnect appointment.
+If you need more specific advice or have additional concerns, sign up for another Loboconnect appointment.

 Problems Logging In?

-If you get an error after you click the form login link above, the back button to return to this page, then click "MESA Application" in department menu (to the left on desktop, or below on mobile).
-E-mail firstname.lastname@example.org(link sends e-mail) with questions.
+If you get an error after clicking the form login link above, the back button to return to this page, then click "MESA Application" in the department menu (left on desktop or below mobile).
+E-mail firstname.lastname@example.org with questions.

-You should also be sure you are logged into your sonoma.edu SSO.
+It would be best if you also were sure you are logged into your sonoma.edu SSO.

 Finally, if none of the above works, this likely means that the MESA application is closed at this time.
 Go back to this MESA eligibility page for more info.